-When overnight hiking you have lots of additional things to consider; where to camp, when to camp, where to go to the toilet and what to eat are just some of them.
+When overnight hiking you have lots of additional things to consider; where to camp, when to camp, where to go to the toilet, and what to eat are just some of them.
 Once you start doing multi-day or multi-week hikes these considerations multiply.
-Food is a big consideration in this planning process because it requires you to plan ahead and really think about what you may want to eat a number of weeks in advance.
+Food is a big consideration in this planning process because it requires you to think ahead about what you may want to eat a number of weeks in advance.
 In this article we discuss food requirements for multi-day and multi-week hikes that can also be used for shorter hikes.

 Commercial versus homemade

-Overall your options are to use commercially prepared food, home made food or a combination of both:
+Overall your options are to eat commercially prepared food, home made food or a combination of both:

 How flexible are you?